Sschumac/ShotBot/README.md

 You control the ender with your pc connected via USB.
 You will need to change the paths in the python script for your USB devices.

+This project uses Poetry for dependency managment, but theres not many so you could also easily install with pip manually.

 # Parts used

 5mm ID 7mm OD Silicone tubing ~ 10 ft.